 Our rapid, molecular point-of-care test detects COVID-19 in 13 minutes or less.
 This test is used on our ID NOW instrument.
 For more information on ID NOW check out this article: https://abbo.tt/2UT36cN

-Our rapid antigen test, BinaxNOW™ COVID-19 Ag Card provides results in 15 minutes when used to test individuals suspected of COVID-19.
-The test does not need any additional equipment and can be performed by healthcare professionals at the point-of-care, making it an important tool to diagnose COVID-19.
-The test was also designed to pair with our optional mobile app for iPhone and Android devices, NAVICATM.
-The first-of-its-kind app, available at no charge, will allow people who test negative to get a temporary digital health pass that's renewed each time the person has negative test.
-Test results are encrypted and are available only to you and those you choose to share them with.
-Organizations like employers and schools will have the option to use the app to view and verify the information on a mobile device to facilitate safer entry into facilities along with hand-washing, social distancing, enhanced cleaning and mask-wearing.
+Our rapid antigen test, BinaxNOW™ COVID-19 Ag Card, Home Test and Self Test all provide results in 15 minutes.
+The test does not need any additional equipment.
+It can be used in three different ways.
+It can be self-administered at home, performed by healthcare professionals at the point-of-care, or it can be used at home with a virtually guided collection and testing process in partnership with eMed™, an online digital health service, making it an important tool to diagnose COVID-19.
+All three versions of the test pair with our optional mobile app for iPhone and Android devices, NAVICATM.
+The first-of-its-kind app, available at no charge, allows people who test negative to get a temporary digital health pass that's renewed each time the person has a negative test.
+Results are encrypted and available only to you and those you choose to share them with.
+Organizations like employers and schools have the option to use the app to view and verify the information on a mobile device to facilitate safer entry into facilities along with hand-washing, social distancing, enhanced cleaning and mask-wearing.

-For more information on BinaxNOW COVID-19 Ag Card and NAVICA check out this news release.
+You can find more information on BinaxNOW COVID-19 Ag Card and NAVICA here.

 Abbott also developed separate lab-based serology blood tests to detect IgM and IgG antibodies that identify if a person has been previously exposed to the virus that causes COVID.
 The tests are available on our ARCHITECT and Alinity i systems.